 Growing Vegetables & Herbs

-Here at The Farm, we have a huge selection of seasonal root vegetables, leafy vegetables, herbs and citrus to choose from.
+Here at The Farm at Green Village, we have a huge selection of seasonal root vegetables, leafy vegetables, herbs and citrus to choose from.
 We have scores of varieties of seeds for you to start on your own, or seedlings that are already started for you when the time is right.

 When you grow organically, you never need to question the quality of your product.
 We have everything you need to start and maintain a healthy vegetable, flower garden, or yard the natural way.
 Feed your garden plants, flowers, lawn, trees, and shrubs with organic fertilizers.
 Our friendly, helpful staff and our great selection of tools, soils, plant seed, and stock, are all it takes to get going and growing organically.
 There are so many good reasons to garden the organic way – it’s good for your plants and soil, it’s good for the planet, and it’s good for you – organic gardening is safer than chemically treating your yard and garden, and saves you money!

 Give plants the unchlorinated, untreated water they’re thirsty for – while reducing your water bills.